dormant/mvo-utils/README.md

 * hourUTC: Time of end of counting period (default 13)
 * YYYYMMDD: Date of end of counting period (default today)

+### Issues

+*counts* does not work on opsproc3 because *volcstat* doesn't work.

+There is an alias to run counts on opsproc2 over ssh: *countsop2*.
+It needs to be run twice to give the correct results.

 ## diary2doit.pl
 ## dodu
 ## fetch_events